Pudukkottai

+It is one of the few towns and cities in the List of AMRUT Smart cities in Tamil Nadu selected by the central government.
+Its developmental activities are taken care of by government of Tamil Nadu.
+On 15 March 2024, the Government of Tamil Nadu announced that the town along with the surrounding merged panchayats will be upgraded from municipality to corporation status (மாநகராட்சி).

 History

+Pudukkottai was a kingdom and later a princely state in British India, existing from 1680 until 1948.

-The princely state of Pudukottai was created by Raghunatha Kilavan Setupati of Ramnad (1673–1708 A.D.) married Kathali Nachiar, the sister of Thondaiman.
-He appointed his brother-in-law, Raghunatha Thondaiman, as chief of the district of Pudukottai.
-Raghunatha Thondaiman earlier had ruled Thirumayam.
-In appreciation of Raghunatha Thondaiman's services, Raghunatha Kilavan Setupati gave Pudukkottai as an honor for his services.
+The princely state of Pudukottai was created by Raghunatha Raya Tondaiman (1641–1730), who earlier had ruled Thirumayam.
+In appreciation of Tondaiman's services, Ragunatha Kilavan Setupati (r.
+1671–1710) gave Pudukkottai to Tondaiman as an honor for his services.
 In later centuries, the Thondaiman rulers, while nominally feudatories of the Ramnad state, often pursued an independent foreign policy, a trend common in all parts of India at that time.
-After the death of Raghunatha Kilavan Setupati Raghunatha Thondaiman become ruler of Pudukottai.
+After the death of Setupati, Thondaiman become ruler of Pudukottai.

-After becoming the ruler of Pudukottai, Thondaiman fought against the Nayaks of Tanjore in support of the Nayaks of Madurai and conquered Thirukkattupalli, a very important place.
-Then there was a direct clash between the Thondaimans of Pudukottai and the Nayaks, rulers of Tanjore.
-Thondaiman conquered the west of Thirukkattupalli.
-The next ruler, Raja Vijaya Reghunatha Raya Thondaiman, helped the Arcot Nawab against Hyder Ali, the ruler of Mysore.
-He was also loyal to the British Government.
-After some time, when Hyder Ali's army tried to enter Pudukkottai, Thondaiman's army defeated them and drove Hyder's army away.
-Thondaiman captured Kilanilai and Aranthangi.
-He helped the British government against Tipu Sultan.
+Thondaiman soon fought against the Nayaks of Thanjavur in support of the Nayaks of Madurai and conquered Thirukattupalli, a very important place.
+A direct clash between Thondaiman and the Nayaks of Tanjore soon followed.
+From 1751-1752, The next ruler, Vijaya Raghunatha Raya Tondaiman (1713-1769), helped the Muslim Nawab of the Carnatic Sultanate against Hyder Ali, the ruler of Mysore, who was loyal to the British Government.
+After some time, when Hyder Ali's army tried to enter Pudukkottai, Thondaiman's army defeated and drove Hyder's army away.
+Thondaiman then captured Kilanilai, Aranthangi and helped the British government against Tipu Sultan.

-Pudukkotai finally came under formal British protection.
-This was arguably unavoidable since the Thondaimans were much menaced in that period by a resurgent Mysore, ruled by Hyder Ali and Tipu Sultan.
+Pudukkotai eventually came under formal British protection.
+This was arguably unavoidable since the Thondaimans were much menaced in that period by a resurgent Mysore ruled by Hyder Ali and Tipu Sultan.
 When Tipu Sultan sought to leverage the power of the French against his British adversaries, Pudukkotai, in common with its neighbors, such as Thanjavur and Travancore, found it expedient to ally with the British.